ninja-yamabushi/recettes/sauces/BBQ Sauce.md

 ---
 ### Preparation

-- Mix the 'dry ingredients' into a small bowl, making sure that there is not chuncks
+- Mix the 'dry ingredients' into a small bowl, making sure that there is not chunks
-- Mix the 'wet ingredients' into a lage measuring cup
+- Mix the 'wet ingredients' into a large measuring cup
 - Mix the 'viscous ingredients' into a small measuring cup

 ### Cooking